DCF0708/Credit_Risk_Analysis/README.md

 </br>

 ## Overview
-The following report is an assessment of 6 different machine learning models effectiveness in predicting credit risk.
+The following is an assessment of 6 machine learning models effectiveness in predicting credit risk.
 Each method was executed on the same credit card credit dataset from a popular peer-to-peer lending company.
 The results of each model are shown as they exist in code and their outputs are then summarized below.